• Art Magazine

 Kawaii is often seen as an antidote on the hardness and seriousness of everyday life and can be understood as an attempt to bring beauty and joy into the world.
 Often it is also an escape from the long working hours in Japan and the high social pressure under which many people are.

-Japanese culture attaches great importance to harmony and balance, which is also in the concept of Kawaii against mirrors t.
+Japanese culture places great emphasis on harmony and balance, which is also reflected in the concept of kawaii.

 It's about enriching life with positive emotions and making it more beautiful.